jjlin526/AWS-Services/Architecting-Applications-on-Amazon-EC2.md

 * Macie is a service that uses machine learning to automatically discover and classify sensitive data in your AWS environment, helping you to protect it from unauthorized access.
 * Inspector is a service that analyzes the security of your application and network, identifying potential vulnerabilities and providing recommendations for remediation.

+### CodeCommit, CodeBuild, CodeDeploy, CodePipeline, CodeStar

+* CodeCommit is a service that allows you to store and manage code in a private Git repository.
+* CodeBuild is a service that allows you to build and test your code.
+* CodeDeploy is a service that allows you to automate the deployment of your code to different environments.
+* CodePipeline is a service that allows you to automate the release process for your code, including building, testing, and deploying it.
+* CodeStar is a service that allows you to create, manage, and deploy applications on AWS.

 ### Scenario Based Review

 * Service Catalog